dmitry-t/inkscape-export-layers/README.md

 # Inkscape Export Layers 2

-Inkscape extension to export SVG layers as standalone PNG, SVG or JPEG images.
+Inkscape extension to export SVG layers as standalone PDF, PNG, SVG or JPEG images.
 The exported images can be a combination of multiple layers.

 ## How it works